weecology/DeepForest/docs/Example.md

 Running network:   8% (1 of 12) |        | Elapsed Time: 0:00:02 ETA:   0:00:29
 ...
 Running network: 100% (12 of 12) |#######| Elapsed Time: 0:00:25 Time:  0:00:25
-135 instances of class Tree with average precision: 0.4147 mAP using the weighted average of precisions among classes: 0.4147
+431 instances of class Tree with average precision: 0.5400 mAP using the weighted average of precisions among classes: 0.5400
-mAP: 0.4147
+mAP: 0.5400
-Mean Average Precision is: 0.415
 ```

 [Learn more about the mAP metric.](https://towardsdatascience.com/breaking-down-mean-average-precision-map-ae462f623a52)